ChenLiu-1996/CitationMap/README.md

     scholar_id = '3rDjnykAAAAJ'
     generate_citation_map(scholar_id)
     ```

+    More input arguments are shown in [the demo script](https://github.com/ChenLiu-1996/CitationMap/blob/main/demo/demo.py).

+    Also, [the demo script](https://github.com/ChenLiu-1996/CitationMap/blob/main/demo/demo.py) includes mulitprocessing freeze protection, which is helpful to some users (credit to [dk-liang](https://github.com/dk-liang) in [Issue #4](https://github.com/ChenLiu-1996/CitationMap/issues/4#issuecomment-2257572672)).

     You can take a look at the input arguments (listed below) of the function `generate_citation_map` in case you need those functionalities.